An official website of the United States government

 Sgt.
 Samantha Simonton

-Sgt.
-Simonton was born in Atlanta, Georgia.
-She joined the Army January 24, 2022, and shipped to BCT at Fort Sill after graduation Simonton attended 68W Advanced Individual Training at Fort Sam Houston.
-After completion of initial training in June 2022, Simonton was assigned to the U.S. Army Marksmanship Unit and the Shotgun team.
+She joined the U.S. Army in January 2022 and shipped to Basic Combat Training at Fort Sill, Oklahoma.
+Simonton attended Combat Medic Advanced Individual Training at Fort Sam Houston, Texas.
+After completion of initial training in June 2022, Simonton was assigned to the USAMU Shotgun Team.

-After her time in the US Army Marksmanship Unit, Simonton hopes to commission and attend medical school.
-She is currently attending Auburn University in pursuit of a bachelor’s degree in Biomedical Science.
+After her time in the U.S. Army Marksmanship Unit, Simonton hopes to commission and attend medical school.
+She is currently attending Auburn University in pursuit of a bachelor’s degree in biomedical science.